asjadnaqvi/stata-graphfunctions/README.md

 # graphfunctions v1.6
 *(19 Nov 2025)*

-A modular grammar-of-graphics toolkit for Statadata visualizations.
+A modular grammar-of-graphics toolkit for Stata data visualizations.

 The program contains a set of programs that allow users to build custom visualizations from the bottom up.